aetheric-oss/se-services/docs/conops.md

 ### 7.2.1 Vertiport Operators

-Vertiports on the Arrow network stand to be owned and operated by:
+Vertiports on the Aetheric network stand to be owned and operated by:
 - Government
 - Private Corporations
 - Individuals

-In all three cases, Arrow may impose operational and cleanliness standards for a vertiport to be supported by the Arrow network.
+In all three cases, Aetheric may impose operational and cleanliness standards for a vertiport to be supported by the Aetheric network.
 These standards would be informed in part by government requirements.

 A vertiport operator's responsibilities include ensuring that:
 - Aircraft depart on schedule.
 - Operational status is accurately reported.
 - Standards of safety and cleanliness are met for the entire vertiport (pads and adjoining passenger areas).

-Only specific persons in the Arrow database can conduct pre-flight inspections and approve aircraft takeoff.
+Only specific persons in the Aetheric database can conduct pre-flight inspections and approve aircraft takeoff.
 Vertiport operators are responsible for maintaining and accurately reporting the certifications of personnel.

-Periodic inspections may occur, conducted through an independent agency or a rotating team of Arrow officials.
+Periodic inspections may occur, conducted through an independent agency or a rotating team of Aetheric officials.
 The details of the inspection would be stored in an immutable (uneditable) database and would include the name of the inspector and agency for public review.

 ### 7.2.2 UAM Controllers (aka Fleet Operators)